SPARS: Uniforms

 The U.S. Navy Uniform Board made the decisions regarding uniforms and gear to be worn by the SPARs.
 Except for service insignias, the uniforms worn by the USCG female reservists were similar in design to those created for and worn by the WAVES.
 Stratton described the selection process in the following way:

 Next we had to decide what the women were going to wear.
 The WAVES had a very good-looking uniform designed by Mainbocher.
 Some male Coast Guardsman had proposed a design for the SPARs uniform.
 Which would be used?
 With great solemnity, a whole roomful of admirals debated on this, and finally decided on the WAVES uniform with Coast Guard insignia.
 I didn't have much voice in choosing what we would wear.

 The standard Mainbocher-designed uniform was made of navy-blue wool, and it consisted of a single-breasted jacket, worn with a six-gored skirt, along with a white shirt and dark blue tie.
 Matching accessories included: black oxfords or plain black pumps; a brimmed hat; black gloves; a black leather purse, and both rain and winter coats.
-The summer uniform was similar to the standard, but it was made of white Palm Beach cloth, tropical worsted or other light-weight fabrics and the shoes were white leather oxfords or pumps.
+The summer uniform was similar to the standard, but it was made of white Palm Beach cloth, tropical worsted or other lightweight fabrics and the shoes were white leather oxfords or pumps.
 Work wear for summer consisted of a grey and white striped seersucker dress and a jacket.